perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - the whole Open Rails Development Team and Open Rails Management Team, that have generated the official Open Rails version
 - the Monogame Development Team
 - Peter Gulyas, who created the first Monogame version of Open Rails
-- perpetualKid, which now manages the process of refining the MG porting
-- Dennis A T (dennisat): a specific credit for this release, which includes the solution for the invisible digital displays in 3D cabs/page__view__findpost__p__252352
-(solution has been introduced also in the official version)
+- perpetualKid
+- Dennis A T (dennisat)
 - Mauricio (mbm_OR)
 - Peter Newell (steamer_ctn)
 - Rob Roeterdink (roeter)